austindunn/mumt-502/README.md

 *October 4, 2016*
 * Model is training!
 Very slowly...
 300 loops at ~19s per loop will take around 1.5 hours, which needs to be shorter in the future.
 For now, we just need an accuracy check, which I'll code up tomorrow morning.

+*October 5, 2016*
+* Functioning accuracy check written.
+Only dummy tested so far - one sample for each class, one sample for training.
+Led to result of 0.5.

+*October 7, 2016*
+* Started on standardizing file structure and reflecting that in the code.